 Trump and Putin spoke about wildfires and trade, White House says

-President Trump and Russian President Vladimir Putin spoke by phone Wednesday, the White House confirmed in a two-sentence readout later that night that was released hours after Russia gave notice of the call.
+President Trump and Russian President Vladimir Putin spoke by phone Wednesday, the White House confirmed in a two-sentence readout later that night.
+The readout was released hours after Russia had given notice of the call.

 According to the White House, Mr. Trump "expressed concern over the vast wildfires afflicting Siberia" and the leaders "discussed trade between the two countries.
 But what else they discussed is unclear, and the White House made no mention of any discussion of Russian police using force against Russian protesters.
 The White House did not say whether the U.S. or Russia initiated the call — the Kremlin claims the U.S. did.